Proper nutrition for diseases of the nervous system. Muscular dystrophy

 B) nucleoproteins – gout, uric acid infarction;

-Fatty degeneration of cells and tissues, or lipidosis, is characterized by a change in the amount of fat in fat depots, the appearance of lipids where they are not normally present, and a change in the quality of lipids in cells and tissues.
-Violation of the exchange of neutral fat is manifested more often in a decrease, less often in an increase in its reserves; it can affect the whole body or a specific part of the body.
-A general decrease in the amount of adipose tissue is characteristic of cachexia, a local decrease in the amount of adipose tissue is characteristic of regional lipodystrophy; overall increase fat reserves leads to obesity, local - observed with atrophy of a tissue or organ (fat replacement), with endocrine disorders.
-Lipid metabolism disorders are most common in cells parenchymal organs(myocardium, liver, kidneys) - parenchymal lipoidosis.
-Less commonly, it is characterized by the deposition of various types of lipoids in the reticuloendothelial system - systemic lipoidosis.
+Fatty degeneration of cells and tissues, or lipidosis, is characterized by a change in the amount of fat in fat depots, the appearance of lipids where they are normally absent, and a change in the quality of lipids in cells and tissues.
+Disorders of neutral fat metabolism manifest themselves more often in a decrease, less often in an increase in its reserves; it may concern the entire body or a specific part of the body.
+A general decrease in the amount of adipose tissue is characteristic of cachexia, local - for regional lipodystrophy; overall increase fat reserves lead to obesity, local - observed with tissue or organ atrophy (fat replacement), with endocrine disorders.
+Disorders of lipid metabolism most often occur in cells parenchymal organs(myocardium, liver, kidneys) – parenchymal lipoidosis.
+Less commonly, it is characterized by the deposition of various types of lipoids in the reticuloendothelial system - systemic lipoidoses.

 I. Dystrophy in children